GlideClient/data/branding/README.md

 For chinese and japanese [MiSans](https://hyperos.mi.com/font/en/) is used as a fallback
 ## Logos
 We have two logos<br>
-The icon which is avalible as a [png](https://glideclient.github.io/data/branding/glideicon.png) or [svg](https://glideclient.github.io/data/branding/glideicon.svg) <br>
+The icon (symbol) which is avalible as a [png](https://glideclient.github.io/data/branding/glideicon.png) or [svg](https://glideclient.github.io/data/branding/glideicon.svg) <br>

-The Text and slogan which is avalible as a [png](https://glideclient.github.io/data/branding/glideclient.png) or [svg](https://glideclient.github.io/data/branding/glideclient.svg) <br>
+The Glide Text and slogan which is avalible as a [png](https://glideclient.github.io/data/branding/glideclient.png) or [svg](https://glideclient.github.io/data/branding/glideclient.svg) <br>

+The GlideClient logo and Word-Mark which is avalible as a [png](https://glideclient.github.io/data/branding/glideclientfull.png) or [svg](https://glideclient.github.io/data/branding/glideclientfull.svg) <br>